istudens/pull-request-processor-sandbox/README.md

 pull-request-processor-sandbox
 ==============================

-A sandbox for testing the pull-request-processor
+A sandbox for testing the pull-request-processor.